carlos-osorio-developer/carlos-osorio-developer/README.md

 # Hi there!
 I am Carlos Osorio, a Fullstack Developer, true story! :sunglasses:

 I am also an electronic engineer with a master's degree in digital systems.
-I am studying really hard at Microverse to become an international full-stack developer.
+I am studying and learning every single day, to become an international full-stack developer.
 I have experience in technical skills such as Ruby, Rails, JavaScript, React, and Redux.
 Also, I have a lot of experience with scrum, teamwork, and multicultural communication.

 I am currently available for hire! :tada: